mb21/mb21.github.io/cv/cv.md

 # Summary {-}

-Computer Scientist with a passion for abstractions, problem solving and processes.
+Computer Scientist (MSc) with a passion for abstractions, problem solving and processes.
 Has a \
 "getting things done" attitude and experience working in multidisciplinary teams and startups.